Texas STAR Kids Benefits

 - Up to $50 per semester for the cost of activities in Boys & Girls Clubs, Boy Scouts, Girls Scouts, or other similar organizations

-- Up to $75 to use for texture fidgets, compression clothes, weighted blankets, and more for children with sensory sensitivities
+- Up to $75 per year to use for texture fidgets, compression clothes, weighted blankets, and more for children with sensory sensitivities

 - Cellphone or smartphone with monthly minutes, data, and texts